Dirt Doctor Weekly Newsletter

 Ticks: Same program as above but spray up on the trunks of trees and the sides of buildings where the ticks hang out.
 The Eco-EXEMPT products can be used for serious infestations.

 Worms: Synthetic products that contain toxic chemicals should never be used.
-Feed the pets Muenster Natural Dog or Cat Food or add natural diatomaceous earth to other pet foods at 2% of the volume of the food.
+Add natural diatomaceous earth to other pet foods at 2% of the volume of the food.
 Add apple cider vinegar in the petís drinking water from time to time - about 1 teaspoon per gallon of water.
 Organic apple cider vinegar is of course best.

 Comfrey tea can be use topically for dog skin allergies.
 Cook a mess of comfrey greens, dilute the cool pot liquor down to a light iced tea color and pour or dab on to the hot spots or in to the dogís fur.
 Comfrey is very powerful so donít use more than once a month and only when needed.
 Cornmeal juice is also good and can be used more often.
 Put a cup of whole ground cornmeal in a 5 gallon bucket of water, strain out the solids and apply to the skin liberally.